noyanbaykal/UIChanges/README.md

 **Ping Announcer**

 This is my second stand-alone addon that I ported.
 It listens to the player pinging in the mini-map on a marker with text and sends a message to chat mentioning the player's name, marker text and direction (in relation to the player).
 While porting this addon, I added the option to selectively disable its functionality while in a battleground, arena, raid or just a party.
 The module defaults to party chat, but if Control (CTRL) is pressed while the mini-map ping is sent out, the instance chat channel will be used instead.
 The instance chat channel only exists when in a battleground, arena or instance.
+The mouse click handlers for the minimap zoom in / out buttons will check for the shift button being held to set the zoom level to max in / out.

 Please let me know if you encounter any issues as I currently don't have a max level character that I'm playing with.